WORDS BY SOPHIE HENDERSON

 Craftsmanship is at its core.
 Softened and processed by hand over an open flame to manipulate the material, the handle is coated in multiple layers of varnish.
 It is roasted to achieve a shiny golden-brown finish which means that no two vintage bags are the same.

 The mid-to-late ‘90s were peak Zucca-mania.
-Initially used to line the interiors of FENDI travel trunks, Karl Lagerfeld’s instantly recognizable monogram made its way to ready-to-wear and handbags.
+Initially used to line the interiors of FENDI travel trunks, Karl Lagerfeld’s instantly recognisable monogram made its way to ready-to-wear and handbags.
 Covering everything from the Baguette to the Zucchino vintage shoulder bag, the brand's signature jacquard canvas is still used right across the FENDI collection today.

 Reflecting a new sense of confidence and freedom, Lady Dior is an ode to Princess Diana.
 Originally named the Chouchou, the bag was made especially for Princess Diana upon her visit to Paris in 1995.